+information pack) available and easily accessible to them?

-A building emergency information pack is not easily available to responding fire fighters.
+Observation A building emergency information pack is not easily available to responding fire fighters.

-Create and maintain a suitable emergency information pack, which contains details of the access and egress routes within the building, the facilities provided for fire fighters, the fire safety systems installed in the building, the locations of hazardous installations and areas, and the location of isolation points for incoming building services.
+1 Action At the time of assessment, access to the PIB was not available.
+Confirm that suitable and sufficient detail is captured to assist the fire and rescue service with their operations.
+This should also includes details of the access and egress routes within the building, the facilities provided for fire fighters, the fire safety systems installed in the building, the locations of hazardous installations, areas and the location of isolation points for incoming building services.
 Ensure that the pack is always available to responding fire fighters, but secure from unauthorised access.
 This pack should include PEEPs for residents for mobility issues.

-Priority High Target Date
+Priority Medium Target Date

+Responsible Cost

-Responsible Person Cost
+Person Cost

+Comments

+Daren

+Jenner

+09/03/ No access to Ge erda Box

+2023

+08:20